khnumdev/khnumdev.github.io/_posts/2023-11-01-linux_cheatsheet.markdown

 11. [Setup the password to decrypt](https://www.mikekasberg.com/blog/2020/04/08/dual-boot-ubuntu-and-windows-with-encryption.html#phase-4-install-ubuntu) the disk

 Now the computer is setup with dual boot, Bitlocker and LUKS.
 Note at this point, *any* change done by updates (for example, updating firmware from Ubuntu updates) may modify the boot partition causing that Bilocker *detects* that a change has been done in the disk, requesting you your key to allow you to unblock your computer on next reboot.
-This is why I've try to update the main stuff from Windows and *not* from Ubuntu.
+This is why I'll try to update the main stuff from Windows and *not* from Ubuntu.

 ## Git coloured current branch in terminal